 Training may include familiarization with relevant technology, tools, software, and equipment.
 According to a study by Axonify, 93% of employees said that well-planned employee training programs positively affect their level of engagement.

-Employee orientation is also a part of the onboarding process.
-But it’s common for managers to use the two terms interchangeably.
+Employee orientation is also part of the onboarding process, but managers often use the two terms interchangeably.

 Here’s how to draw a clear distinction between the two.
 While onboarding is a more long-term process, orientation may include activities like: